-In terms of taste, Rosé is made to be fresh and light on the palette and usually presents with fruit flavours, predominantly strawberry, peach and watermelon, sometimes with extra herb and citrus tones.
-Rosés can be made sweet or dry depending on a winemaker’s choice.
-Read the label carefully, or even better, taste the wine at a cellar door to find out how sweet your selection is.
-In the past, Rosé was often made as a sweet wine, however there has been a huge rise in popularity over recent years towards drier styles of Rosé and this is a solid trend that looks set to continue across the global market.
-Most Rosé is made to be consumed early, as there are not enough tannins to make long term cellaring feasible, however Rosé may also be barrel aged before bottling.
-An aged Rosé will be more copper in colour than one that is bottled soon after pressing.
-A paler pink Rosé has had less contact with the skin and is likely to be more refined and elegant in flavour, whereas a darker pink Rosé will be more robust and have more complexity.
+In terms of taste, rosé is fresh and light on the palette and offers fruit flavours, predominantly strawberry, peach and watermelon, sometimes with extra herb and citrus tones.
+Rosés can be sweet or dry depending on a winemaker’s choice so read the label carefully, or even better, taste the wine at a cellar door so that you know what you are buying.
+In the past, rosé was frequently sweet, however there has been a huge rise in popularity over recent years towards drier styles of rosé, a solid trend that looks set to continue.
+Most rosé is made to be consumed within the first few years of bottling, as there are not enough tannins to make long term cellaring feasible, however some rosé is barrel aged before bottling.
+An aged rosé will be more copper in colour than one that is bottled soon after pressing.
+A paler pink rosé has had less contact with the skin and is likely to be more refined and elegant in flavour, whereas a darker pink rosé will be more robust and have more complexity.
 Whatever the depth or range of colour, these pink wines are ready for drinking as soon as they are released, so select the most recent vintage you can find and you’ll be off to a good start.

 Rosé is a great choice for people who are discovering wine because it’s fruity and approachable.
-It’s also a perfect quaffing wine for serious wine lovers who like to know they’re drinking wine at its prime.
+It’s also a perfect quaffing wine for serious wine lovers who like to know they are drinking wine at its prime.
 If you’re not convinced yet, like maybe you’re a man who reckons pink drinks are passé, or just for women, try to think outside the pink and give it a go sometime.
 Pink drinks are fun, fresh and flirty.
-What’s not to love about a ready to rock and roll, Rosé?
-P.S – Currently, guests of Margaret River Tours’ are able to taste some fabulous Rosés at Watershed, Voyager and McHenry Hohnen when they join us on tour.
+What’s not to love about a ready to rock and roll, rosé?
+P.S – Currently, guests of Margaret River Tours’ are able to taste some fabulous rosés at Voyager and McHenry Hohnen when they join us on tour.